studstill/joshua-game-finder/README.md

 Each listing will include:

+- Which game (or games) will be played
 - Number of players required and/or desired
--- Including how seats are left open and unclaimed
+( Including how seats are left open and unclaimed)
 - Estimated play time
 - Location